 Learn something new every day More Info... by email

 Stomach distension is essentially swelling in the abdomen.
 Consuming too much food is the most common cause of stomach distension.
-Other causes of stomach distension can vary from weight gain and fluid retention to digestive and bowel disorders.
-Treatment for stomach distension generally involves adjusting one’s diet to relieve swelling.
+Other causes of distension can vary from weight gain and fluid retention to digestive and bowel disorders.
+Treatment for this condition generally involves adjusting one’s diet to relieve swelling.
 When dietary changes prove insufficient, medication may be prescribed or surgery performed.

 Weight gain and pregnancy are situations that expectedly contribute to stomach swelling.
 Abdominal swelling can be irritating and uncomfortable.
 An increase in the size of one’s stomach is the primary tell-tale sign of distension.
 Other symptoms can include cramping, a feeling of being full and abdominal tightness.
 Depending on the cause of one’s distension, additional signs can include gas and constipation.

 If you eat a large meal, your stomach can expand beyond its normal size, leading to cramping that subsides as the food is digested.
 Likewise, a buildup of gas can also occur contributing to distension.
 Aside from overeating and physiological changes, there are other causes of stomach swelling that require medical attention.

 The malabsorption of dairy products, associated with lactose-intolerance, can cause the stomach to expand when food is left undigested in the stomach.
 If a person has an irritable bowel or bowel obstruction hindering the elimination of waste, he or she may experience progressive stomach swelling that typically goes away once the obstruction is removed.
 Stomach distension can be a symptom of other conditions, including premenstrual syndrome and irritable bowel syndrome.
 Women can experience stomach distension if they have cysts or fibroids within the uterus or ovaries.